 Aasheesh Shravah is counsel in the Intellectual Property practice.
-He has more than 15 years of experience in helping clients with domestic and international patent and trademark protection, product clearance, licensing and litigation.
+He has more than 15 years of experience in helping clients with patent and trademark litigation, domestic and international patent and trademark protection, product clearance and licensing.

-Aasheesh has developed a specialty in representing direct response marketing companies in the “As Seen on TV” industry.
+He has developed a specialty in representing direct response marketing companies in the “As Seen on TV” industry.
 He works side by side with companies and factories that develop and manufacture products in China and counsels them early on to help them avoid patent and trademark infringement.
-He also advises domestic clients on how to protect their IP when working with factories in China and assists them in registering their marks with customs in China to prevent any export issues.
+He advises domestic clients on how to protect their IP when working with factories abroad such as China and assists them in registering their marks with customs in China to prevent any export issues.
 He also has experience with IP infringement issues on Amazon, including both reporting IP infringement as well as assisting sellers in having their products relisted on Amazon due to incorrect reports of infringement.
 He has knowledge of Amazon’s IP procedures and has successfully represented sellers in Amazon’s Neutral Patent Evaluation Program.

 Representative matters include:

 What I do when not practicing law